bast/runtest/doc/core/filter_options.rst

           90142.70952022          0.00000056          0.00000696

 The small numbers are clearly numerical noise and we do not want to test them at all.
-In this case it is useful to set ignore_below to 1.0e-4.
+In this case it is useful to set skip_below to 1.0e-4.

 Alternatively one could use absolute tolerance to avoid checking the noisy zeros.

-You can ignore very large numbers with ignore_above (also this option ignores the sign).
+You can ignore very large numbers with skip_above (also this option ignores the sign).